-In the sixth form the Humanities faculty offers Sociology, Psychology, Geography, History, Economics, Government & Politics and Philosophy at A Level plus Business level 3 BTEC.
+In the sixth form the humanities faculty offers A Levels in sociology, psychology, geography, history, economics, politics and RS (philosophy and ethics) and a BTEC Level 3 in business.

-Currently our entry criteria for A level courses are that you gain at least a grade 6 in a Humanities subject at GCSE, to study it at A Level.
-Psychology also recommends that students have a grade 6 in Science.
-Geography and History A Levels are "facilitating" subjects for universities.
+Our entry criteria for A level courses are a grade 6 in a humanities subject at GCSE.
+A Level Psychology also recommends that students have a grade 6 in science.

+Geography and history A Levels are considered "facilitating" subjects for universities.
 These are A Levels that the top universities regard favourably because they are seen as robust courses with challenging assessment.

-We also offer a highly popular Business BTEC course, which has a more vocational focus.
-To progress, students must gain a grade 5 in their Humanities GCSE or have successfully completed their BTEC Business at KS4.
+Geography